 - Expenses incurred in connection with the adoption by an Eligible Employee of a child of the Eligible Employee's domestic partner.

 413.4 DEFINITION OF ELIGIBLE CHILD UNDER THE PLAN

-In general, the term "eligible child" means any child who has not attained age 18 or who is physically or mentally incapable of self-care and who is not the child of the employee's spouse or domestic partner.
+In general, the term "eligible child" means any child who has not attained age 18 or who is physically or mentally incapable of self-care and who is not the child of the employee's domestic partner.

 413.5 APPLICATION PROCEDURES FOR REIMBURSEMENT